AustinCodingAcademy/PHPIntermediate/syllabus/04 Object Oriented Programming.md

         echo 'I can see this public property as well: ' . $this->codeComments;
         echo 'I can see $childrenCanSeeThis: ' . $this->childrenCanSeeThis;

-        //Should not be able to access this echo 'I cannot access this: ' . $this->windowsCodeComment;
+        // Should not be able to access this echo 'I cannot access this: ' . $this->windowsCodeComment;
     }
 }